Breast cancer is cancer that forms in the cells of the breasts.

 After skin cancer, breast cancer is the most common cancer diagnosed in women in the United States.
 Breast cancer can occur in both men and women, but it's far more common in women.

-Public support for breast cancer awareness and research funding has helped improve the diagnosis and treatment of breast cancer.
-Breast cancer survival rates have increased, and the number of deaths has been declining, thanks to a number of factors such as earlier detection, new treatments and a better understanding of the disease.
+Substantial support for breast cancer awareness and research funding has helped improve the screening and diagnosis and advances in the treatment of breast cancer.
+Breast cancer survival rates have increased, and the number of deaths steadily has been declining, which is largely due to a number of factors such as earlier detection, a new personalized approach to treatment and a better understanding of the disease.

 Signs and symptoms of breast cancer may include: